EzraKlukas/zero_force_controller/README.md

 supply, connector, PDO mapping, and communication; if the logical negative and positive bits follow the wrong switches, check the ClearView assignments and physical switch assignments.

+## SI-Unit Work Remaining

+The main remaining translation work is:

+- calibrate the load-cell/signal-conditioner/ELM3604 chain from raw counts to force units;
+- establish axis signs and cross-axis coupling/alignment conventions;
+- characterize how commanded ClearPath target-position changes translate into applied load-cell force in the actual mechanism;
+- replace empirical `--kp`/`--drag` tuning with documented physical units or a deliberately unitless controller interface;
+- validate latency, scheduling margin, and shutdown behavior under the final realtime deployment conditions.